aws-solutions-library-samples/guidance-for-analytics-observability-on-aws/README.md

 ## Getting started

-Follow the instructions in the [infra](./infra/README.md) folder to deploy the different components of the solution
+Follow the instructions in the [infra](./infra/README.md) folder to deploy the different components of the solution via AWS CDK.

 ## Limitations